 In the end, you were fine.

-We’re so wrapped up in results.
+We’re so wrapped up in results when we think about major life changes.
 We worry that if we start out towards a big goal, then we might not make it to the finish line.

 Enjoy the process of moving forward.

 You can be concerned about becoming stuck in a situation from which you can’t get out if you’re debating a major decision.